 The Xolo, Inca Orchid and Chinese Crested all have dominant hairlessness, so they only need one copy of the gene to be hairless.

-In fact, all hairless dogs of these breeds are heterozygous for hairlessness, because it is one of the only known examples in dogs of a prenatal lethal gene.
+In fact, all hairless dogs of these breeds are heterozygous for hairlessness, because it is one of the only known examples in dogs of an embryonic lethal gene.
 This means

 that a homozygous dog (one with two copies of the hairless gene) will be re-absorbed into the womb.

 Because all hairless dogs of these breeds are heterozygous, breeding a hairless dog to a hairless dog will result in some puppies which miscarry (the doubles), some which are normal hairless dogs (the singles), and some which are not hairless at all.
 Remember our Punnet squares for the merle gene?
 Mm x Mm results in one MM (double merle), two Mm (normal merles), and one mm (non-merle).
 This is the same for hairless dogs.

 The coated dogs which appear in hairless litters are often not allowed to be shown.
 The exception is the coated Chinese Crested, which is known as the "powderpuff" variety, and is accepted by kennel clubs.